Install zymtrace profiler

 docker rm <container-id>

-# reladed daemon
+# Reload daemon

 sudo systemctl daemon-reload

-# start agent
+# Start agent

 sudo systemctl start zymtrace

-# Enable agent on boot
+# Enable agent start on boot

 sudo systemctl enable zymtrace